Posterior contraction of the population polytope in finite admixture models: Main results

-\paragraph{Remarks.} (i) Geometric assumption (S0) and its consequences are presented in the next section.
-(S0)(S1) and (S2) are mild assumptions observed in practice (cf.~\cite{Blei-etal-03,Pritchard-etal-00}).
-(S4) is a standard assumption that holds for a range of $\alpha$, when $P_{\vecbeta|\gamma}$ is a Dirichlet distribution (see Lemma \ref{Lem-Dirichlet}), but there may be other choices.
-The assumption in (S3) that $P_{\vecbeta}$ is symmetric is relatively strong, but again it has been widely adopted (e.g., symmetric Dirichlet distributions, including the uniform distribution).
-It may be difficult to try to relax this assumption if one insists on using Hausdorff metric, see the remark following the statement of Lemma ~\ref{Lem-W}.
+\item[2.]
+The assumption in (S3b) that $P_{\vecbeta}$ is symmetric is relatively strong, but it has been widely adopted in practice (e.g., symmetric Dirichlet distributions, including the uniform distribution).
+This technical condition is not intrinsic to the theory, and is required only to establish an upper bound of the Kullback--Leibler distance in terms of Hausdorff distance.
+In fact, it may be replaced if such an upper bound can be established by some other means.
+See also the remark following the statement of Lemma~\ref{Lem-W}. \comment{ \item The assumption in (S3) that $P_{\vecbeta}$ is symmetric is relatively strong, but again it has been widely adopted (e.g., symmetric Dirichlet distributions, including the uniform distribution).
+It may be difficult to try to relax this assumption if one insists on using Hausdorff metric, see the remark following the statement of Lemma~\ref{Lem-W}.
+Nonetheless, (S3) is only used for establishing the thickness of the prior (see Theorem~\ref{Thm-KL}), an important technical component of the Bayesian asymptotics.
+(S3) is not required if one is primarily interested in establishing convergence rates for point estimators. }

-(ii) In practice $P_{\vecbeta}$ may be further parameterized as $P_{\vecbeta|\gamma}$, where $\gamma$ is endowed with a prior distribution.
+\item[3.]
+In practice, $P_{\vecbeta}$ may be further parameterized as $P_{\vecbeta|\gamma}$, where $\gamma$ is endowed with a prior distribution.
 Then, it would be of interest to also study the posterior contraction behavior for $\gamma$.
-In this paper we have opted to focus only on convergence behavior of the population structure to simplify the exposition and the results.
+In this paper, we have opted to focus only on convergence behavior of the population structure to simplify the exposition and the results.

-(iii) The appearance of both $m^{-1}$ and $n^{-1}$ in the contraction rate suggests that if either $m$ or $n$ is small, the rate would suffer even if the total amount of data $m\times n$ increases.
+\item[4.]
+The appearance of both $m^{-1}$ and $n^{-1}$ in the contraction rate suggests that if either $m$ or $n$ is small, the rate would suffer even if the total amount of data $m\times n$ increases.
 What is quite interesting is the appearance of $\log n/m$.
-This is rooted in a condition that the thickness of the prior support in Kullback-Leibler neighborhood for marginal density $p_{\SSn|G}$ is appropriately bounded from below.
-See Theorem~\ref{Thm-KL} for such a lower bound.
-This in turn arises from an upper bound on Kullback-Leibler distance of marginal densities, which increases with $n$ (see Lemma~\ref{Lem-W}).
+This is rooted in an entropy condition (cf. Theorem \ref{Thm-Gen} in Section \ref{Sec-gen}), which requires an upper bound of the KL divergence in terms of Hausdorff distance.
+It is possible that the appearance of $\log n/m$ is due to our general proof technique of posterior contraction presented in Section \ref{Sec-gen}.
 From a hierarchical modeling viewpoint, this result highlights an interesting interaction of sample sizes provided to different levels in the model hierarchy.
 This issue has not been widely discussed in the hierarchical modeling literature in a theoretical manner, to the best of our knowledge.